The Essential Guide to Building Balanced Development Teams

 Why Most Companies Struggle to Retain Senior Developers

-As I’ve just explained, a lot of the “senior” talent hired in the San Francisco bay area is not really senior.
-They’re less experienced developers willing to work for much smaller paychecks than real senior developers, who in San Francisco expect to earn north of $150k/year.
+As I’ve just explained, a lot of the “senior” talent hired in the tech industry is not really senior.
+They’re less experienced developers willing to work for much smaller paychecks than real senior developers, who expect to earn north of $150k/year.

 A developer 3 years in will feel lucky to be earning $130k/year.
-The median salary of a software developer in San Francisco is just north of $100k/year.
-(Note to outsiders, that sounds like a lot, but in San Francisco, it won’t go very far after you pay rent).
+The median salary of a software developer in the United States is just north of $120k/year.

-Many tech founders in the bay area are young themselves.
+Many tech founders are young.
 When you’re young and free of attachments, you can afford to share an apartment with four roommates and take home a small salary while you hustle to raise funding rounds and hire other people.

-It may sound insane to a young founder to hire an “out of touch” developer for the same price they’d pay for 2 less experienced “senior” developers, and it may sound outrageous for a CEO to pay a senior developer more money than they will be taking home.
-Young startups typically view a true senior developer’s salary as “expensive”.
+It may sound insane to a young founder to hire an “out of touch” developer for the same price they’d pay for 2 less experienced “senior” developers, and it may sound outrageous for a CEO to pay a senior developer more money than the CEO.
+Young founders typically view a true senior developer’s salary as “expensive”.

 Ironically, what’s really expensive is running a team without any good mentors.
 Mentors improve the ROI of your entire development team spend.